Anxiety/uncertainty management: Reactions to strangers

-We tend to act more favorably toward strangers whose mannerisms and beliefs converge with our own.
-In this case, we have a greater propensity to exhibit empathy, tolerate more ambiguity, and have a less rigid social posture when seeking closure.
-A rigid attitude, or close-minded thinking, leads us to seek closure to an interaction in the most direct way possible.
-If we were to exhibit empathy and attempt to think more objectively about the perspective of the stranger, we should in turn be postured to accept more ambiguity and seek the most appropriate solution instead of the most direct.
+People tend to act more favorably toward strangers whose mannerisms and beliefs converge with their own.
+In this case, people have a greater propensity to exhibit empathy, tolerate more ambiguity, and have a less rigid social posture when seeking closure.
+A rigid attitude, or close-minded thinking, leads people to seek closure to an interaction in the most direct way possible.
+If people were to exhibit empathy and attempt to think more objectively about the perspective of the stranger, they should in turn be postured to accept more ambiguity and seek the most appropriate solution instead of the most direct.